 Here are some reasons why Google is great and some specific apps for FSL students & teachers:

 ✅ Assessment & Evaluation: Hands down the easiest way to keep track of your students’ progress is by creating a digital mark book, and also by using the Google apps to create quick assessment tasks.
 Google Sheets is great for creating a mark book, and I know that recently many teachers have shared their grade-books and even created some that you can get on TPT.
 You can use Google Forms to mark, create quizzes and to get feedback.
 You can also use Google Classroom for quiz assignments.
 The possibilities truly are endless!

 🎨 Creativity: As an advocate for the arts, I like that Google provides options for creative outlets for the students.
 Apps like Google Drawings allow students to create masterpieces, while other apps like Google Slides let them create presentations in their own unique ways.
 Music Plus Coffee has totally transformed the digital music game by creating some amazing digital resources for music, all of which can be used on Google Slides!

 🍎 Appropriate Apps: If your school is operating on Google for Education, you know that your students will have a safe space to interact with each other.
 Apps like Google Chat and Google Hangouts allow students to message one another, and also give you as the teacher an excellent opportunity to do some digital citizenship work with your students to ensure that they are doing it right.

 ENGAGING DIGITAL FRENCH TASKS 🇫🇷

 Did you love this and are looking to learn even more?
-Make sure that you sign up for the waitlist for the Transforming Your Digital FSL Classroom course!
+Make to check out my Transforming Your Digital FSL Classroom course!

-✅ Connect with a support community to guide you every step of the way⠀
+✅ Connect with a supportive community to guide you every step of the way